 How long does it take to issue certificates?

-Vaccination certificates (first and second dose) are usually issued within a few minutes after vaccination (after a record of vaccination is ready in the ISIN OČKO system at the vaccination site.
+Vaccination certificates (first and second dose) are usually issued within a few minutes after vaccination (after a record of vaccination is ready in the ISIN OČKO system) at the vaccination point.
+However, within the validation app will it light up green only 14 days after the Janssen vaccine dose or the second dose of any vaccine being administered in a two-dose vaccination scheme.
+This does not apply to the certificate issued after the booster dose, such a certificate will light up green immediately.

 The certificate of the PCR test is issued after the examination in the laboratory and the delivery of the result to the central system.
 Laboratory tests can take up to 48 hours after collection.
 It is not guaranteed that the text message with the result, sent directly by the laboratory, is sent at the same time as the results to the central system.
 After receiving the text message with the result, it may take several hours (up to half a day) to issue the certificate.

-The certificate of a past disease is issued on the basis of a positive PCR test result.
-The certificate is available on the 11th day after the positive PCR test.
+The certificate of a past disease is issued on the basis of a positive test result.
+The certificate is available on the 10th day after the positive test result (from the day of sample collection).
+The period counts hourly, thus it actually equals to 24 hours since the sampling multiplied by 10.

 If you are unable to obtain your certificate (most frequent reasons: a typo when entering your name, ignored case sensitivity, another of your multiple e-mail addresses entered, bad punctuation, etc.), you can contact the 1221 hotline.
 You can spare your time if you check and remember the data the vaccination point personnel enters to the ISIN.